There’s a problem with global business.

 3. The quality of the proofreading.

 If corporate communications are written badly in the first place, the translation will be even worse.
-They key is to focus on the reader, keep things simple, use short sentences and break up the copy into small, “bite-size” chunks of information.
+They key is to keep things simple when the text is originally written.
+Encourage the writer to use short sentences and break up the copy into small, “bite-size” chunks of information.

-To avoid costly errors, you need the translated content to be checked by a native English-speaker and communications expert.
-You need someone who takes time to understand what you want to say and to whom; someone who ensures brand consistency and tone of voice, and someone with experience of editing content for global businesses.
+To avoid embarrassing and potentially costly errors, corporate communications translated into English should be checked by a native English-speaker and content specialist.
+You need someone who takes time to understand what you want to say and to whom; someone who understands your organisation and ensures brand consistency and tone of voice, and someone with experience of editing global communications on a daily basis.